Bounds for Kloosterman sums on GL(n): Proof of Theorem

-\textbf{Remark:} The hard part is to find explicit formulae for the Bruhat decomposition.
+\textbf{Remarks:} The hard part is to find these explicit formulae for the Bruhat decomposition.
 Once the formulae are given, the proof is a straightforward inductive verification by simply matching terms on both sides of the matrix equation.
+The indices for $N$ look overly complicated, but are chosen in analogy with the ones in Lemma \ref{lem5} below.
+Our application of Lemma \ref{lem:wl_Bruhat} to the proof of Theorem \ref{thm1} will only require the values of $L_{ij}$ and $R_{ij}$ on the first off-diagonal, i.e.\ for $j-i = 1$ for which the formulae simplify substantially.

 \begin{proof} First we justify the definition $c_{ij}^{-1} := 0$ as a formal symbol when $m_{ij} = 0$.
 We recall the definition of $b_\beta(a)$ for $\beta\in\Phi^+$, $a\in\Q_p$.
 We write $a$ as a product $a=cp^{-m}$, with $m\ge 0$, $c\in\Z_p$, and $(c,p^m) = 1$.
 When $m\ge 1$, we have